MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### account.action

-Needed to ensure account configuration is operating successfully and is used to monitor health of account creation, ability to add new email accounts, and monitor soft account resets
+The event is triggered when the user creates, adds, resets, or deletes their account.
+The data is needed to ensure account configuration is operating successfully and is used to monitor health of account creation, ability to add new email accounts, and monitor soft account resets.

 The following fields are collected:

 - **account_calendar_count** - how many calendars the account has

 - **action** - type of action performed, for example, create_account, delete_account.

+- **auth_framework_type** – type of auth framework used during this session. (for example, ADAL, OneAuth)

 - **duration_seconds** - duration of the action